martinvigliante/Portfolio-Projects/README.md

 - [View Project](/Python/Crypto%20Analytics/Crypto%20Analytics%20Portfolio%20Project.ipynb)

 #### Film Industry
-- **Description:** This project analyzes a film industry dataset, employing tools such as Pandas, NumPy, Seaborn, and Matplotlib to perform data cleaning, analysis, and visualization.
-The project includes a detailed correlation analysis of key factors and delivers insights that help understand industry trends.
+- **Description:** This project delves into a dataset from the film industry, employing tools such as Pandas, NumPy, Seaborn, and Matplotlib to perform data cleaning, analysis, and visualization.
+It includes a detailed correlation analysis of key factors and delivers insights that help understand industry trends.
 - [View Project](/Python/Film%20Industry/Film%20Industry%20Portfolio%20Project.ipynb)

 ### Tableau Projects